system76/docs/content/install-ubuntu.md

 ![grub](/images/install-ubuntu/ubuntu-grub.png)

-Once Ubuntu starts, you will be asked to **Try Ubuntu without installing** or to **Install Ubuntu**.
+Once Ubuntu starts and you have selected your language, any accessibility features that you may need, your keyboard selection, and network connectivity you will be asked to **Try Ubuntu without installing** or to **Install Ubuntu**.
 If you are attempting to restore a broken operating system, please choose **Try Ubuntu**.

 >**IMPORTANT NOTE:** System76 recommends [backing up all important files from your computer](https://support.system76.com/articles/backup-files).
-The restore process is designed to leave your files intact, but it's best to be safe in case something goes wrong.
+The Ubuntu installation process will wipe any data on the drive that is selected for the installation.
 Next, double-click on the **Install Ubuntu** icon on the desktop.

 ![First page of the installer](/images/install-ubuntu/install-ubuntu-24.04-1.png)